ThisIsRuddy/m2-variation-linker/README.md

 variations from each of the configurable products from the `unlink.csv` file.

 - Populate `data/unlink.csv` with the parent_skus you want to clear the options & variations from
-- Run the script by executing `unlink` script with your chosen environment: e.g. `yarn unlink:staging`
+- Run the script by executing the `unlink` script with your chosen environment: e.g. `yarn unlink:staging`

 #### Processing Logic